Ashley-P/mytui/Documentation.md

 #### Description

     assign_to_parent() assigns the first argument (the child) to the second arguments child list.
     It has a check to see if the second widget is of the correct type.

+    init_sWidget() initializes the basic widget struct.
+Usually called by the specific constructors to facilitate easier struct creation.

     tui_frame() creates an sWidget struct with the internal type of FRAME and returns a pointer to it.

+    tui_root_frame() creates the top level widget for the window, which has some special attributes.

     tui_button() creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.